isabelroig/DH-150---Isabel-Roig-Penso/Assignment04/README.md

 ## Step04: Plan to get into the context & write down the observation/ interview guide
 Due to social distancing, the interview will be done through Zoom.
 It will be recorded with a screenrecording of the zoom meeting (which will have the screen record and the video record) and a transcript.
 The interview will have a script with introduction, goals and contextual questions and will be treated as a conversation.

-### 5. Prepare the interview guide (examples + template here -- this guide is designed for search activity but you need to edit with your contextual questions according to the activity, not search activity, you want to learn from the users)

 ## Step05: Interview

-### 1. Contextual Inquiry Guide
+### 1. Contextual Inquiry Guide & User Data
-Script for the interview can be found [here](https://docs.google.com/document/d/1EbW0K3oWbI_InY35v1aXQf4uXqmHUSxalwX8nGP6FUA/edit?usp=sharing)!

-### 2. User Data

-### 2. Meet/Observe the user(s)

-### 3. Collect the data (record, pictures, answered_survey)
+Here you can find the links to the [Interview Script](https://docs.google.com/document/d/1EbW0K3oWbI_InY35v1aXQf4uXqmHUSxalwX8nGP6FUA/edit?usp=sharing) , [screenrecord]() and the [transcript](https://docs.google.com/document/d/1WvsR7wjkicIgwP6COnxVspH_7E9FDstv3ltulCPSM_A/edit?usp=sharing) .

 ## Step06: Reflection